 #11.
 CONFIDENTIALITY.
 Supplier covenants and agrees that it will not disseminate, reveal, or otherwise make available to others, or use for its own purposes, any information of a proprietary or confidential nature concerning Agency or Client, learned by Supplier in the course of fulfilling this PO, regarding, but not limited to, trade secrets and confidential information, advertising materials, ideas, plans, techniques, and products.

 Translation: “Confidential” means information about the agency or the client that they consider their private valuable property, and they do not want you to use or to disclose to anyone else.
 Generally, this is about not using what you learn about the agency or the client to compete with them, e.g., client contacts, pricing structures, vendors, the nature of the advertising campaign you are being hired for, etc. This is a standard provision.
+You may also want to ask for Mutual Confidentiality, which means a client cannot share what they learn from you during the process either.

 • Does this pertain to the timeline in which I can share the images for self promotion?
 If not, where is a good place to include this information?